george-kalitsios/Diploma-Thesis-Object-Localization-with-RFID-Technology-in-three-Dimensional-Space-using-Drone/README.md

 Master Thesis Algorithms

-1 Algorithms in C :  Using MercuryAPI  I create an algorithm that Reads RFID tags
+1 Algorithms in C :  Using MercuryAPI packet I create an algorithm that Reads RFID tags and provides a command line user interface with a lot of read choices ( Transmit Power , Frequency and etc . )

 2 Algorithms in Matlab : 3D Landmarc RFID Tags Localizatiion Algorithm  & Parametric 3D Landmarc RFID Tags Localizatiion Algorithm

-4 Algorithms in Python  : Initial Setup Visualization  & Results 3D Visualization
+4 Algorithms in Python  : Initial Setup Visualization  & Results 3D Visualization & Results 3D Visualization using Arrows